Tax Season SEO for Nashville Accountants

 SEO Without Conversion Is Just Traffic

-Most firm websites answer zero client questions.
-They use PDFs no one reads, no-click phone numbers, and stock photos of calculators.
+Many firm websites answer none of the questions clients actually ask.
+They rely on PDFs no one reads, non-clickable phone numbers, and stock imagery.

 Rebuild conversion flow: